 Southwell and Lanyer both present schemes that do not rely on sexual desire, though they use its language.
 Southwell explicitly rejects sexual desire, and this, rather paradoxically (but very typically for the tradition) allows him to use its language with considerable freedom when speaking of spiritual desire.
 Lanyer ignores sexual desire, though, like Southwell, she uses its language.
 For Lanyer, eros is both spiritual and embodied, but she does not explore the liminal role of sexual desire in connecting the two.
 The incarnate Christ does the work of connecting body and spirit, which, of course, is why the language of sexual desire is focused on him, and why the body of the risen Christ is so important in her scheme.
-All of the poets demonstrate by their use of the language of sexual desire that eros has a wider application than only sexual desire itself.
-It is not simply a question of analogy, even for a poet like Southwell who straightforwardly rejects sexual desire.
+All of the poets demonstrate by their use of the language of sexual desire.
 There is a spiritual eros which may be spoken about most effectively in the terms of sexual eros.
-The difference between Southwell and Spenser is not that one recognizes spiritual eros while the other does not; it is that one tries to articulate a connection between sexual and spiritual eros.
+The difference between Southwell who straightforwardly rejects sexual desire spiritual eros while the other does not; it is that one tries to articulate a connection between sexual eros.